Memeplexx/olik/docs/readme-write.md

 ```

 ## Enforcing the use of **tags** ##
-The debugging experience can be improved by requiring a 'tag' which identifies the source of each update within the devtools.
+We can require that all updates are supplemented with a 'tag' which helps to identify the source of each update within the devtools.
 ```Typescript
 const store = makeEnforceTags('my store', { some: { value: '' } });